shpsyte/botIscoSistemas/BotIscoSistemas/README.md

-# This is a Bot from my blog
+# This is a Bot from Company Isco Sistemas
 ## Yes..
 Its Open Source

 Jose